 Allie BUILDs because it allows her to highlight the voices of our young people and put them on a path of upward mobility.

-Anna is BUILD Bay Area’s Peninsula Program Manager.
+Anna is the Senior Program Manager for the Peninsula.
 She supports teachers with the implementation of curriculum and leads the planning of school and community-based student events.
 Anna brings a wealth of experience as an educator in varying cultural and country contexts.
 Prior to joining BUILD, Anna taught primary and secondary school students in South Korea, Taiwan and Hong Kong.
 She earned a BA in Child and Adolescent Development from San Jose State University and a Master of Education Degree from the University of Hong Kong.

 Ashley Washington holds the position of Student Experience Program Manager of the Oakland, Bay Area programmatic team.
 Prior to joining the BUILD family Ashley earned her Master of Arts in Education from the University of Southern California and began her career within the teaching field in East Palo Alto, Ca serving her community directly.
 With East Palo Alto origins, she connects deeply to the purpose behind BUILD’s mission and has a strong connection to the foundation of the organization.